 I think; I talk to Judy; I discuss with the twelve but it’s all useless.
 They only want my decision, my direction.

 That’s not hard.
 Bottom line: when the stronger hurt the weaker, the strong must be punished.
 Natural selection will see to it: evil will no longer promote survival.
 Evil is doomed.

-It’s a pretty simple message and, when the twelve are ready to travel, they don’t take long to spread the message across the world.
-Some wander, before long some run countries.
+It’s a pretty simple message and, when the twelve are ready to travel, they don’t take long to spread it across the world.
+Some wander; before long some run countries.

 It all goes well.
 Well, some countries and doctrines try to resist but resistant people end up with the dodo and the dinosaurs.